thenesis-org/lp-public/Ports/Quake1/README.txt

 History
 -------

-2017-09-02:
+Version 1.0:
-- Implemented new keywoard management like in Quake 2.
+- Implemented new keyboard management like in Quake 2.
 Non-US keyboards should be handled correctly.
-But binding keys does not work.
 - Rewritten the sound mixing.
 It should be faster and much cleaner.
 The SDL sound thread does not call any engine function anymore.
-- Draw calls have been reduced but there is still some places with useless multiple draw calls.
+- Draw calls have been reduced.
 - Fixed all warnings.
+- A lot of fixes...